openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    ``public``, ``protected``, ``private``, or ``export``.

-The example below shows local classes and interfaces in a top-level function:
+The example below represents local classes and interfaces in a top-level
+function:

 .. code-block:: typescript
    :linenos: